 Roger Ebert’s Film Festival

 The Festival - founded by the late Roger Ebert, an alum of the College and a Pulitzer Prize-winning film critic - takes place in Urbana-Champaign each April and is hosted by Chaz Ebert.
 Producers, writers, actors, directors and film lovers from around the world attend the festival and its associated events.

 A documentary on the festival can be viewed here.

-The College offers high school summer camps focused on creativity and entrepreneurship.
-Students are exposed to the industry, receive college-level instruction and have fun!
+The College offers high school students a summer camp focused on sports and entertainment media.
+Students are exposed to the industry, engage in hands-on activities and have fun!